skedaddle42182/Function_Grapher_C/README.md

 # Function Grapher C++

-A lightweight and efficient function graphing library built with SDL2 and modern C++.
+A lightweight and efficient function graphing library built with SDL2 and C++.

 This project focuses on fast function visualization, clean architecture, and real-time graph rendering.
 Functions are converted into cached screen-space points and only recalculated when necessary, reducing unnecessary computation during rendering.